K-PaaS-archive/monitoring-guide-eng/install/PAAS-TA_BOSH2_MONITORING_INSTALL_GUIDE.md

 The components to be configured on the Inception server for BOSH and PaaS-TA installation are as follows.

 - BOSH CLI 6.1.x and above
-- BOSH Dependency : ruby, ruby-dev, openssl etc.
+- BOSH Dependency : ruby, ruby-dev, openssl, etc.
 - BOSH Deployment: manifest deployment for Bosh Installation
 - PaaS-TA Deployment : manifest deployment for PaaS-TA Installation